 All talks are open to the public.
 As historian/theorist Christopher Balme writes, "The public sphere is integral to our notions of the future and futurity, because it provides a discursive prerequisite for shaping things to come."
 Join the conversation!

-The Humanities Center will host it's inaugural conference March 29-31, 2018.
+The Humanities Center hosted its inaugural conference March 29-31, 2018.
 For more information about the conference, please visit: Conference Info.